01/16/2017 by GOLDI JACQUES-MAYNES

 Yes!
 MEDICARE PART B (MEDICAL INSURANCE) covers manual manipulation of the spine if medically necessary to correct a subluxation when provided by a chiropractor or other qualified provider.
 All people with Part B Medicare are covered for chiropractic adjustments.
 Look at your Medicare Card.
 If there is a B on it, you’re covered!

-Since we are a “Non-Participating” in-network provider for Medicare, you will have to pay your fees to the clinic up front.
+Since we are a “Non-Participating” in-network provider for Medicare, you will have to pay your exam and office visit fees to the clinic up front, at the time of service.
 Our clinic will submit billing claims to Medicare on your behalf, then Medicare (and/or your supplemental insurer, if you have one) will reimburse you directly for the Medicare-approved amount.
+This is typically about $25-30 per visit based on our patient reports.

 Medicare does not cover your Initial Exam or Re-Exams.